 Among our many nicknames like Garden City and Lion City, Singapore is known as Food Paradise and it is such.
 Way before local singer-songwriter Dick Lee sung the opening lines to Fried Rice Paradise, we have been renowned for our impeccable range of traditional and modern interpretations of food.
 Even as Singapore progresses on its wheel of revolution, you will continue to see these foods at our hawker centres or food courts where they are served at an affordable price range of not more than five dollars a dish.
 True to the Singaporean psyche, each of our local cuisines have something unique and authentic about them.
 It could be enveloping your mouth in some fried carrot cake or munching on a curry puff snack, you will discover something new at each trip to our local food places.

-Since you are on your way to permanent residency in Singapore, let us explore four local dishes that you must dig into as new permanent residents of this food paradise.
+Since you are on your way to permanent residency in the lioncity, let us explore four local dishes that you must dig into as new permanent residents of this food paradise.

 Hainanese Chicken Rice

 At the top of this list is Hainanese chicken rice and that is because of how celebrated they are as a dish.
 For most Singaporeans, this dish is the undisputed champion when it comes to quick lunch eats.
 Pressed for time and need something to fill you up?
 A plate of chicken rice could be served in less than a minute.
 But the preparation time for chicken rice takes much more than that — due to the need to boil the chicken in bone stock for all the flavours to seep in, it could take hours upon hours to achieve that rich flavour.
 The rice, on the other hand, is extremely satisfying and savoury from being prepared with chicken stock, ginger, garlic and pandan leaves.
 For those who can take a bit of spice in their life, what holds the dish together is the chilli that is specially made out of ginger and red birds-eye chilli.